Anmolbaral/Arduino-cli-setup/README.md

   # To add to the path on a Mac OS:

-   1.Open your Terminal.
+   1. Open your Terminal.

-   2.Run the command:
+   2. Run the command:

     sudo nano /etc/paths

-   3.Enter your password, when required.
+   3. Enter your password, when required.

-   4.Go to the bottom of the file, and enter the path you wish to add.
+   4. Go to the bottom of the file, and enter the path you wish to add.

-   5.Hit control-x to quit.
+   5. Hit control-x to quit.

-   6.Enter "Y" to save the modified buffer.
+   6. Enter "Y" to save the modified buffer.

    Open new window and run the code to see if you have successfully installed the script